Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 Finally, a small number of experiments adopted the entire feature inventory of typological databases, without any sort of pre-selection.
 In particular \namecite{agic2017cross} and \namecite{Ammar-2016} extracted all the features in WALS, while \citep{Deri-2016} all the features in URIEL. \citet{schone2001language} did not resort to basic typological features, but rather to ``several hundred [implicational universals] applicable to syntax'' drawn from the Universal Archive \citep{Plank-1996}.

 Typological attributes that are extracted from typological databases are typically represented as feature vectors in which each dimension encodes a feature value.
 This feature representation is often binarized \cite{Georgi-2010}: for each possible value \textit{v} of each database attribute \textit{a}, a new feature is created with value 1 if it corresponds to the actual value for a specific language and 0 otherwise.
 Note that this increases the number of features by a factor of $\frac{1}{||a||} \sum_{i=1}^{||a||} ||v_{a_i}||$.
-Although binarization helps harmonizing different features and different databases, it overshadows the different natures of typological variables.
+Although binarization helps harmonizing different features and different databases, it obscures the different types of typological variables.

 To what extent do the limitations of typological databases mentioned in \autoref{sec:overview-databases} affect the feature sets surveyed in this section?
-The coverage is generally broad for the languages used in these experiments, as they tend to be well-documented.
+The coverage is generally broad for the languages used in these experiments, as they tend to be well documented.
 For instance, on average 79.8\% of the feature values are populated for the 14 languages appearing in \citet{Berzak-2015}, as opposed to 17 percent for all the languages in WALS.

-The quality of the information contained in the feature sets is hard to assess at a large scale.
-However, as a proxy, we can examine how \textit{informative} they are.
-For instance, are they redundant in comparison to other language properties, such as genealogy?
-In Figure \ref{fig:lanreps}, we show three feature sets appearing in \citet{Ammar-2016}, each depicted as a heatmap.
+It is hard to assess at a large scale how informative is a set of typological features.
+However, these can be meaningfully compared with genealogical information.
+Ideally, these two properties should not be completely equivalent (otherwise they would be redundant),\footnote{This does not apply to isolates, however: by definition, no genealogical information is available for these languages.
+Hence, typology is the only source of information about their properties.} but at the same time they should partly overlap (language cognates inherit typological properties from the same ancestors).
+In Figure \ref{fig:lanreps}, we show two feature sets appearing in \citet{Ammar-2016}, each depicted as a heatmap.
 Each row represents a language in the data, each cell is colored according to the feature value, ranging from 0 to 1.
-In particular, the feature set of Figure \ref{fig:heatmap_id} is simply a one-hot language encoding; Figure \ref{fig:heatmap_wo} is the subset of word order features listed in Figure~\ref{fig:walsfeats}; and Figure \ref{fig:heatmap_all} is a large set of WALS features where values are averaged by language genus to fill in missing values.
+In particular, the feature set of Figure \ref{fig:heatmap_wo} is the subset of word order features listed in Figure~\ref{fig:walsfeats}; and Figure \ref{fig:heatmap_all} is a large set of WALS features where values are averaged by language genus to fill in missing values.